The

 Overview of the Cognitive Processing Inventory (CPI)

-Development of the CPI: The CPI has been developed over the past twenty years to assist in the process of non-biased differential diagnosis of learning disabled students.
+Development of the CPI: The CPI has been developed over the past thirty years to assist in the process of non-biased differential diagnosis of learning disabled students.
 It is based upon a thorough review of current neuropsychological research in addition to formal cognitive assessment of over 2000 students, hundreds of parent and student interviews, and direct behavioral observation of the learning disabled population.
 Ultimately, the intent was to develop a tool which could supplement standard assessment practices and also quantify the information which parents already have about their own child’s learning and cognitive skills.
 It has been found that the CPI can reliably differentiate specific subtypes of learning disabilities and promote clearer understanding of cognitive processing skills and appropriate educational intervention.

-Standardization of the CPI: The initial standardization of the CPI used a two-phase process completed over the course of one year.
-Phase one of the process involved distribution of CPI rating forms to over 5000 families in a suburban Minnesota area.
+Standardization: The initial preliminary standardization of the CPI used a two-phase process completed over the course of one year.
+Phase one of that process involved distribution of CPI rating forms to over 5000 families in a suburban Minnesota area.
 Approximately 700 of these parent and student/self ratings were completed and returned for data analysis.
 Teachers were also asked to complete CPI ratings for students who had taken part in the home-rating process.
 After development of preliminary norms during phase one, phase two was initiated which involved posting an internet web-based CPI rating program.
 This on-line CPI rating allowed anyone with an internet connection to take part in the standardization process and facilitated the gathering of additional ratings from across the country.
 The web-based CPI has also enabled ongoing monitoring and revision of the norms.

 Table 1.1